pinaet/fullstack-test/Answers.to.technical.questions.md

 # Answers to Technical Questions

 ## Time Spent and Additional Features

-I spent approximately 3 hours on the coding test since I have reused codes from my existing project.
+I spent approximately 3 hours on the coding test since I was able to reuse code from my existing project.
 If I had more time, I would consider implementing the following additional features:

 - Advanced search functionality with more filtering options, such as price range, property type, and amenities.
 - User authentication and authorization to allow users to save favorite properties and receive notifications.